Community Leadership

 Burlington Lions Club

-As the incoming President of the Burlington Lions Club, I’ve been involved in supporting volunteer-led community initiatives, fundraising efforts, and local events that strengthen connection and wellbeing across Burlington.
-This work has included collaborating with volunteers, community organizations, and local partners on initiatives that support residents across different stages of life and areas of need.
-These experiences continue to shape how I think about service, civic leadership, and the importance of strong community networks at the local level.
+As the President of the Burlington Lions Club, Olivia has played an active role in supporting volunteer-led community initiatives, fundraising efforts, and local events that strengthen connection and wellbeing across Burlington.
+Her involvement has included working alongside volunteers, community organizations, and local partners on initiatives that support residents across different stages of life and areas of need.

 Appleby Line Street Festival Team photo